3dgeo-heidelberg/helios/benchmarks/README.md

 # Benchmarking setup

 This directory provides several benchmarks for performance analyses using the [Google Benchmark](https://github.com/google/benchmark) libary.
-Benchmarks related to the same part of the Helios simulation are grouped together in one benchmark executable.
-A list of benchmarks and executables can be found at the bottom of this README.
+It also provides a helper script for comparing the benchmark performance of two branches.
+An guide for setup and usage, as well as a list of benchmarks and executables can be found in this README.

-## Setup and basic usage
+## Manual setup and basic usage

 1. If not already done, set up a Helios development installation as desribed in the [Helios Package README](https://github.com/3dgeo-heidelberg/helios/blob/alpha-dev/README.md#development-installation)
 2. Compile helios using CMake instead of pip: